pgeeh/first-to-react/src/pages/Alternatives/Alternatives.md

 # Alternatives

-While ReactJS may be one of the most popular JavaScript UI Libraries, there are others - along with plenty of discussions and comparison to help decide which is right to use.
+While ReactJS may be one of the most popular JavaScript UI libraries, there are others - along with plenty of discussions and comparisons to help understand their differences and different use cases.
 Some of the most popular (and similar) include:

 __[Angular](https://angular.io/)__